Business Income Tax Returns

 For federal tax purposes, the partnership files Form 1065, which is an information return.
 No tax is paid by the partnership with this return.
 Other forms and schedules may be required, including Schedules K and K-1.
 Individual partners use Schedule E (Form 1040), which is prepared using information from their Schedule K-1 of Form 1065, to report their distributive share of partnership income, deductions, credits and losses on the individual Form 1040.
 Schedule SE (Form 1040) is used to compute Social Security and Medicare self-employment tax.

 A married couple who jointly operate an unincorporated business and who file a joint federal income tax return can elect not to be treated as a partnership for federal tax purposes provided that the husband and wife are the only members of the joint venture and that both husband and wife materially participate in the running of the business.
-Get more information.
+Get more tax information from the IRS at Married Couples in Business.

 For state tax purposes, the partnership completes Form M3, Partnership Return and files it with the Department of Revenue along with a copy of federal Form 1065 and Schedules K and K-1.
 The partnership may also have to pay a minimum fee based on property, payroll, and sales attributable to Minnesota.
 If the partnership has items of income, credits or modifications that are different from its federal return, the partnership should also issue and file Schedule KPI and/or Schedule KPC.
 If the partnership has nonresident individual partners it may file a composite income tax on their behalf using Schedule KC.
 If it has nonresident individual partners who will not be included in such composite income tax, generally the partnership is required to withhold income tax on behalf of such partners and remit it with its Minnesota partnership return, by using Schedule MW-3NR.
 Individual partners who are not included on the composite income tax also complete Form M1, the individual income tax return.